Nianze/nianze.github.io/content/post/2018-02-05-new-object-in-standalone-statements.md

 processWidget(pw, priority());  // won't leak
 ```

-Since the `new Widget` expression and the call to `tr1::shared_ptr` constructor are are in a different statement from the call to `priority`, compilers are not allowed to move the call to `priority` between them.
+Now the `new Widget` expression and the call to `tr1::shared_ptr` constructor are in a different statement from the call to `priority`, compilers are not allowed to move the call to `priority` between them.